 Silver sticker for 200 signatures

 To facilitate shared reading throughout the school, all classrooms are equipped with a library of fiction and non-fiction books and all classes have access to an ICT smart board.
 All classes have access to a visualizer or Apple TV where texts can be shared with the whole class.

 Sets of books for guided reading are based centrally.
 The books have been levelled to cater for the needs of all the children.
-All children from year 1 participate in guided reading each week where they use reciprocal reading as a way to answer questions about the text.
+All children from year 1 participate in reading development lessons each week where they use reciprocal reading as a way to answer questions about the text.
 Teachers differentiate their questioning in order to include children of all abilities in developing response, literal and inferential understanding.

 In Reception and Key stage one, our core reading scheme is Oxford Reading Tree.
 These are also supplemented by books from a range of published reading schemes and non-scheme books.
-Books for individual reading are taken from any of the above according to the teachers’ judgement.
+Books for individual reading are taken from any of the above according to the teachers' judgement.
 Children also have access to books available in classroom libraries, for reading in the classroom and at home.
-Reading books are changed twice a week.
+Reading books are changed three times a week.

-Individual reading at lower Key stage 2 (Phase 3) is mainly based on a range of scheme and non-scheme books, graded for difficulty, situated in corridor bookshelves where the children can access them independently.
+Individual reading at lower Key stage 2 is mainly based on a range of scheme and non-scheme boos, graded for difficulty, situated in corridor bookshelves where the children can access them independently.
 More proficient readers move onto the free reader’s scheme which involves reading longer classical texts.
 Children are also encouraged to read books of their own choice which is suited to their ability.
 In Key stage two, targeted groups of children are given extra literacy support.
-In Year two and six, extra support is given through the booster classes.
+In Year two and six, extra support is given through booster classes.